Q1: When does the season start? What are the fees & what does it include?

 Q6: How do I sign up my child?

 Answer: Please give us your contact information, and we will put your email address on our distribution list.
-You will need to bring a signed waiver form along with $40 to the first practice.
+You will need to bring a signed waiver form (which can also scanned & be sent via email to email@example.com) along with $45 to the first practice.

 Coach Vassili Triantos